XuShenLZ/Multi_Car_Parking/README.md

 Multi Car and High Density Parking Coodination

 ## Update log
+### 05/12/2019
+Back to ROS
+1. Changed the initialization as randomized.
+The starting time, the lane and end pose are all chosen randomly.
+The end spot is chosen from the farest end to nearest.

 ### 04/25/2019
 1. In MATLAB, implemented the algorithm in reference[2] about intersection conflict resolution.
 2. Three cars use double integrator model on pre-planned path.
 The safety constraints are formulated as QCQP and then relaxed as SDP.
 For rank-1 constraint, randomization technique is adopted.